 Become a better caregiver and leader.

 Loyola University New Orleans offers a fully online RN to BSN program that is designed for working RNs, building on the preparation of nurse generalists and providing a solid foundation for graduate study.
-Our 120-credit hour bachelor’s degree in nursing is accredited by the Commission on Collegiate Nursing Education and offers a well-rounded curriculum that focuses on population health nursing, nursing research, nursing leadership, and nursing informatics.
+Our bachelor’s degree in nursing consists of 120 credit hours (up to 75% of credits may be transferred in from previous coursework) and is accredited by the Commission on Collegiate Nursing Education.
+The online BSN program offers a well-rounded curriculum that focuses on population health nursing, nursing research, nursing leadership, and nursing informatics.

 With Loyola’s online RN to BSN degree, you can enhance both your practice as an RN and your career prospects, all while benefiting from the convenience and flexibility of online learning.

 Loyola’s 100% online Bachelor of Science in Nursing program will prepare you for graduate study in a MSN or doctoral program, as well as to improve both career prospects and earning potential as a registered nurse.
 Additional opportunities in nursing that are accessible to those with a BSN might include:

 - Nurse Manager

 - Charge Nurse

 Loyola’s online RN to BSN program consists of 120 credit hours, which includes:

 - 23 hours of adjunct courses